D-Troop3/5th Air Cavalry

 the scout team was to screen for troops moving into an area, giving them

 constant air cover.
-Also, the scouts will pick out a suitable LZ for lift
+Also, the scouts will pick out a suitable LZ

 ships to insert troops.